 Stage six – back-end web development

-With the templates approved they can now be integrated with the CMS installation.
-This will be done on our local system first and then transferred to a development server that you will be able to access.
+With the templates approved they can now be integrated with an installation of WordPress.
+This will be set-up on a development server that you will be able to access.
 We will input some, or all of the content, depending on what we have agreed to do.
-You will be able to login to the system on the development server and add or edit content.
+You will be able to login to WordPress server and add or edit content.

 Prior to making your website live you can give the website a final review and test all of the functions.